visual-layer/fastdup/RUN.md

 ### Faiss index files

-When using faiss an additional intermediate results file is created: `faiss.index`.
-This file is stored according to the faiss format.
+When using nnf an additional intermediate results file is created: `nnf.index`.
+This file is stored according to the nnf format.
 This file contains the trained nearest neighbor model.
 It is possible to resume a stored run and reading the trained nearest neighbor model from disk.
 See run_mode documentation.

 ### Graph computation